Thought you should know

 Matt Piche, WCI music department head

-“Having recently asked Kitchener based New Vibes Jazz Quartet to perform at a networking event, I would, in a heart beat bring them back again.
+“Having recently asked Kitchener based New Vibes Jazz Quartet to perform at a networking event, I would, in a heartbeat bring them back again.
 The group is very professional and can play tunes from all eras in a jazz style that everyone enjoys.
 I had very positive feedback about the group from attendees.
 I have also attended several shows by New Vibes Jazz at the Jazz Room in Waterloo where they always draw a capacity crowd.
-The local arts community is fortunate to have talent of this caliber that calls Waterloo Region it’s home.”
+The local arts community is fortunate to have talent of this calibre that calls Waterloo Region it’s home.”

 Angela Vieth, Event Specialist

 “I must say how much I loved your music – you added so much to setting the ambience for last night.”

 “The NVJQ were informative, professional, and obviously love what they do; Andy even got my music students singing along.
 Would love to have them back anytime and would highly recommend them to any group that wants to further their understanding of the jazz idiom.”

 Joan Harris, program head of the arts, SBCSS

 “You really made our day.
 Thank you so much for creating the wonderful ambience at our party with your music.”

 “Our guests were absolutely delighted with the sounds of the New Vibes Jazz Quartet.
 Your music was a great addition to our festive, yet sophisticated atmosphere.
 The group was engaging, professional, easy to work with, and flexible to our schedule – not to mention, extremely talented musicians.
 You really brought a great ‘vibe’ to our fundraiser!”